dalo12/microservices-project/README.md

 ### Notes

-The microservices are implemented in the following way:
+The microservices are implemented as follows:

 - Movies: GraphQL + Express
 - RandomMovies: Flask